 10 Cool Music Video Ideas to Bring to Your Next Shoot

 You’ve got an amazing concept for a music video.
 The musicians and crew are ready to go.
-You have booked an amazing location on Peerspace.
-Before you start shooting, however, check out these 10 creative music video ideas that will take your production to the next level.
+But before you start shooting, check out these 10 creative music video ideas to take your production to the next level.

 1. Shoot during golden hour

 Lighting is critical for any type of shoot, especially when it comes to a music video.
 If you are shooting any exterior shots for your music video, shoot during golden hour.
 “Golden hour” is a photography term that refers to the time right after sunrise and before sunset.

 On an overcast day, you will be able to capture amazing, warm tones.
 The light is nearly perfectly diffused at these times, and your lighting will feel warm and rich.
 You might even capture some lens flare in camera.
 Let the sun do the work for you, and your project will be golden.

 2. Make your light move with the music